- Study at Deakin

 - Industry and community

 |Award granted||Bachelor of Information Technology (Honours)|

 |Deakin course code||S325|

-All participants in the course will be assigned an academic mentor in information technology for the duration of their study to guide, enrich and extend their student experience.
-The course also provides the opportunity to attend research seminars to broaden their knowledge in IT and experience at first hand the cutting edge IT research happening at Deakin and in the wider research community.
+You will be assigned an academic mentor in IT for the duration of your study to guide, enrich and extend your student experience.
+The course also provides the opportunity to attend research seminars to broaden your knowledge in IT and experience at first- hand the cutting edge IT research happening at Deakin and in the wider research community.

 The advanced coursework and research skills gained during the course are attributes highly valued by organisations seeking to employ graduates in consultancy, management, research and academia.

-All Bachelor of Information Technology courses at Deakin open the door to a wide range of career opportunities in Information Technology related fields.
-Students taking the Bachelor of Information Technology (Honours) can gain broad expertise in the field or develop specialised skills by undertaking a major sequence in a specified area of Information Technology.
+All Bachelor of Information Technology courses at Deakin open the door to a wide range of career opportunities in IT related fields.
+Students taking the Bachelor of Information Technology (Honours) can gain broad expertise in the field or develop specialised skills by undertaking a major sequence in a specified area of IT.

 Units in the course may include assessment hurdle requirements.